Need to talk? Call 1800 882 436.

 • being supportive while your partner is recovering from the birth

-• finding other ways to be intimate (like kissing and cuddling)
+• finding other ways to be intimate (such as kissing and cuddling)

-• sharing the work of baby care and household chores
+• sharing the load of baby care and household chores

 How can I look after myself?